 About the Award

-It is strongly recommended that potential applicants review the Request for Pre-proposal document before accessing the eligibility questionnaire.
+It is strongly recommended that potential applicants review the Request for Proposals prior to accessing the application.

 For a full explanation of the eligibility requirements, view the Request for Proposals.

 Note: Postdoctoral fellows nearing transition to independent investigator status are strongly encouraged to contact Senior Program Officer Rolly Simpson at firstname.lastname@example.org or 919-991-5110 about their planned proposal, their competitiveness for the award, and other issues.